In 2021, tuition for full-time students at Presentation College was $21,626 a year.

 Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Presentation College.

-Housing and campus dining at Presentation College is $10,430 a year.
-This covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the school dining halls.
+Room and board at Presentation College is $10,430 a year.
+This includes the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat all or some of your meals the Presentation College's on-campus cafeterias and dining facilities.

-Keep in mind, there could also be other costs associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
-Many schools offer ways for students who may struggle to participate because of cost can get help covering these costs.
+Keep in mind, there could also be other costs associated with participating in special activities, like Greek Life, or participating in sports or other extracurriculars.
+Many schools have ways so that those who may struggle to participate because of cost can find ways to lower or eliminate these fees.

-The cost of getting around in college depends on a few key factors.
+The total cost of getting around in college depends on a few key factors.
 Will you drive, fly, or take public transportation to school?
-Will you need to pay to park on-campus?
+Is on-campus parking free, or will you need to budget for parking?
 Is the campus easy to get around on foot?
-Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
-All of these questions can drastically impact your transportation budget.
-Keeping in mind, first-year students are allowed to park a car on campus.
+Do you own a car, or will you need to use public transportation?
+All of these questions can make a big difference in your transportation budget.
+At Presentation College, freshman are allowed to park on campus.

-Where are a college is located can also have a big effect on the amount you'll have to spend just to get around.
+A school's location can also have a big effect on the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, getting around in a city may be expensive, but there may be more buses, trains and affordable flights to actually get to school.
-Presentation Collegeis located in a small town setting in South Dakota.
+On the other hand transportation in a city is often expensive, but cities may offer more trains, busses and low-cost flight options to actually get to school.
+Presentation Collegeis located in a town in South Dakota.

 What will the cost of attending Presentation College be?
 Here is a breakdown of tuition and expenses.